 On the other hand, the neck pickup gave us a richer and warmer tone, and paired well with our Tube Screamer with medium to high distortion.
 We liked the neck pickup for some tight bottom riffing, as well as rounder leads.

 Regarding playability, this Epiphone Explorer was comfortable to play, thanks to its SlimTaper neck profile.
 We also liked the feel and response of the Indian laurel fingerboard and the sturdiness of its mahogany neck.
-If you are a Gibson lover, you will truly enjoy the 24.75″ scale length as much as we did.
+If you’re a Gibson lover, you’ll truly enjoy the 24.75″ scale length as much as we did.
 And with a nut width of 1.693″, we got an authentic Gibson feel while playing this Explorer.

-In short, a great option for folks that like Explorer-type guitars and want to get close to the real deal, but without spending a fortune.
+In short, a great option for folks who like Explorer-type guitars and want to get close to the real deal, but without spending a fortune.

 Verdict: The Epiphone Explorer gives you an authentic PAF humbucker tone with ProBucker pickups on both the neck and bridge positions.
 With a rich midrange voice and nice sustain, this Explorer gives true Gibson feel and touch at a fraction of the price.